literatecomputing/transcribe-with-whisper/README.md

 - A Hugging Face Auth Token
 - Python or Docker

-However you use this, you need to have a Hugging Face Auth Token to download the AI model that does diarization (distinguishing multiple speakers in the transcript).
+However you use this, you need to have a Hugging Face Auth Token to download the AI model ([What is a model?](https://huggingface.co/docs/hub/en/models)) that does diarization (distinguishing multiple speakers in the transcript).
 Details below.

 This is a Python package.
-If you're comfortable with Python, you can probably just `pip3 install transcribe-with-whisper` and the rest (like installing ffmpep) will make sense.
+If you're comfortable with Python, you can probably just `pip3 install transcribe-with-whisper` and the rest (like installing `ffmpeg` with `brew`) will make sense.
 After you install you would do something like "transcribe-with-whisper myvideofile.mp4 Harper Jordan Riley" and it'll create an HTML file with the transcript and a player for the video.

 If you're not comfortable with Python, you can install [Docker Desktop](https://docs.docker.com/desktop/) (or Docker engine) and use a Docker container that's updated automatically, and similarly run a command, or start up a container that will let you provide the file and speaker names in your web browser.